How Lack of Sleep is Hurting Your Fertility

 Getting a Good Night’s Sleep Can Increase Your Chances of Getting Pregnant

-The studies that were reviewed and commented on by the scientific journal, Fertility and Sterility, have elicited shocking information about light pollution, sleep deprivation and other sleep-related factors that seem to affect fertility.
+The studies that were reviewed by the scientific journal, Fertility and Sterility, have elicited shocking information about light pollution, sleep deprivation and other sleep-related factors that seem to affect fertility.
 Here are some of the things we are coming to realize:

 Shift-workers have more problems with infertility.
 Given the above information, it’s not surprising that shift workers have higher numbers of reproductive problems, including issues with infertility.
 Women who work night shifts suffer more frequently with hormonal imbalances, lower estrogen levels, difficulty conceiving and higher miscarriage rates than their counterparts who work hours that are more normal.
 To combat this, some employers are altering their nighttime lighting accordingly.
 However, if you have struggled to conceive and you work night or swing shifts, it is in your best interest to discuss this research with your employer and make adjustments to your schedule if at all possible.

 Sleep deprivation affect FSH levels.
-If you are embarking down the Assisted Reproductive Technology road, you know all about FSH levels.
+If you’ve been embarking on the infertility road, you know all about FSH levels.
 Follicle-stimulating hormone (FSH) controls the menstrual cycle and (ideally) is at its highest levels right before a woman ovulates.
 Studies that track women’s sleeping habits have drawn a correlation between the average hours a woman sleeps each night and her FSH levels.
 Women who average a healthy amount of sleep each night (about 7 – 9 hours) had FSH levels as much as 20% higher than women who averaged six or fewer hours per night.
 This relationship existed regardless of the women’s ages or BMI.

 Don’t let something as simple as an affinity for late night TV or a potentially changeable work schedule prevent you from having the pregnancy you want.
 Make the necessary changes to establish a healthy sleep pattern and get your circadian – and hormonal – rhythm back on track.